 Concert news tends to spread primarily through Facebook nowadays.
 One friend marks that they’re “interested” in an event, then all your friends say they’re also “interested,” and the cycle continues.
 This does sometimes happen in person, through real conversations with real other people.
 And walking between classes, you can usually find a few concert advertisement posters stapled to the many poster kiosks around campus.

-Aural Wes is Wesleyan’s student-run music blog, and it’s The Place to find out what’s going on each weekend and the home of several artist interviews, a list of on-campus and alumni bands, and a very helpful weekly concert preview.
+Aural Wes is Wesleyan’s student-run music blog.
+It’s The Place to find out what’s going on each weekend, the home of several artist interviews, a list of on-campus and alumni bands, and a very helpful weekly concert preview.

 When I’m roaming around campus with my frosh horde-pack, where can I go to see shows?

 First, here’s my (mostly Maya‘s with some 2k17 updates by wilk and some from the past year by un meli-melo) personal rundown of where you can go to catch shows at Wesleyan on the weekends (and the occasional Wednesday) and what you’ll be able to find there:

 Movement House (MoHo?)
 (200 High St.)

 This year, Movement House is going to be joined by Eclectic, which is returning to share 200 High St for the 2018-2019 school year.
-Movement House joined Ubuntu House, Haven Hall, and South Asian House as one of four brand new program houses/halls in the fall of 2017.
+Movement House joined Ubuntu House, Haven Hall, and South Asian House as one of four new program houses/halls in the fall of 2017.
 Movement House took the place of Music House, which took the place of Eclectic in the fall of 2016.
-Attempts by MuHo and Eclectic to regain 200 High for this coming year were unsuccessful, but Eclectic was finally half successful for this fall.
+Attempts by MuHo and Eclectic to regain 200 High for the 2017-2018 academic year were unsuccessful, but Eclectic was finally half successful for this fall.